Brolæggerstræde 2: 20th century

-The building was refurbished in 1960 under supervision of the architect Svend Lindholm (born 1917).
+The building was refurbished in 1960 under the supervision of the architect Svend Lindholm (born 1917).
 The artist Otto Frello purchased the property in 1966 and members of his family owned and lived in it until 2016.
 The new owner, Ejendomsselskabet V.S.
 Larsen A/S, a property company, carried out a comprehensive restoration of the building.
 In 2018 it was sold for DKK 32.5.